Prompt for Extraction? PAIE: Prompting Argument Interaction for Event Argument Extraction: Prompt Examples

+However, we also acknowledge the improvement from bipartite matching loss is somewhat not significant and robust when compared with other contributions in our paper.
+We attribute it to the following points: \textbf{(1)} existing datasets are not designed especially for evaluating the multi-arguments problem, only $8.9\%$ samples in ACE05, $6.1\%$ in RAMS and $10.9\%$ in WIKIEVENTS facing it. \textbf{(2)} Even in limited cases about multi-arguments, related arguments are usually simply enumerated and do not require complex analysis and matching about implicit structure.
+Thus we expect a large-scale dataset with more multi-arguments and diverse narrative styles in the future, and we believe the bipartite matching loss will bring more significant improvement in it.

-\subsection{Prompt Examples}
+\section{Prompt Examples}

-We first compare our prompt with others used in EAE task in Table~\ref{tab: prompt template1}.
-The first row gives a standard QA-based prompt, which the model the extraction task as a question answering and expects a question template that can prompt knowledge from PLM, especially for those pretrained on question answering tasks.
-The second row shows a standard description template for event extraction task, it is usually defined in meta file, works such as~\cite{li-etal-2021-document} modified the definition with exchangeable placeholders for augment the prompts.
-Row 3-5 show our three types of prompt respectively.
-We also show 10 manual template examples about each dataset at Table \ref{tab: more prompt template}, and the complete version of the prompt would be published with codes later.
+We compare our prompt with others used in EAE task in Table~\ref{tab: prompt template1}.
+The first row gives a standard QA-based template, and the second row shows a standard prompt in the generation paradigm.
+Row 3-5 show our three types of joint prompts respectively.